LantaoYu/SeqGAN/README.md

 The illustration of SeqGAN.
 Left: D is trained over the real data and the generated data by G. Right: G is trained by policy gradient where the final reward signal is provided by D and is passed back to the intermediate action value via Monte Carlo search.

 The research paper [SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient](http://arxiv.org/abs/1609.05473) has been accepted at the Thirty-First AAAI Conference on Artificial Intelligence (AAAI-17).
-The final version of the paper will be updated soon.

 We provide example codes to repeat the synthetic data experiments with oracle evaluation mechanisms.
 Move to MLE_SeqGAN folder and run